tschellenbach/Stream-Framework/README.md

   - Reusable components (You will need to make tradeoffs based on your use cases, Stream Framework doesnt get in your way)
   - Full Cassandra and Redis support
   - The Cassandra storage uses the new CQL3 and Python-Driver packages, which give you access to the latest Cassandra features.
-  - Built for the extremely performant Cassandra 2.1
+  - Build for the extremely performant Cassandra 2.1.
+2.2 and 3.3 also pass the test suite, but no production experience.

 ## Background Articles ##